LAW COLLOQUY

 28. O'neil, supra note 15, at 52.

-NOTE: The typeface convention from the original source should be used for the author's name or title in a "supra" citation.
+NOTE: The typeface convention from the source should be used for the author's name or title in a "supra" citation.

 "hereinafter"